JohnMarzulli/StratuxHud/readme.md

 This project aims to bring an affordable heads up display system into ANY cockpit.

-The focus is to improve traffic awareness and to reduce the amount of time pilots reference tablets and EFBs.
+The focus is to improve traffic awareness and to reduce the amount of time pilots reference tablets or an EFB.

-_*NOTE:*_: This project relies on having a [Stratux](http://stratux.me/) build with AHRS and GPS.
+_*NOTE:*_ This project relies on having a [Stratux](http://stratux.me/) build with AHRS and GPS.
 A suitable build can be done for less than $150 (USD).

 There are two versions that can be built: